-Reflection and Evaluation – As professionals, each person is responsible for reflecting upon their own practice and using this to evaluate how they can move forward.
-The management team also need to recognise how they could have improved.
-Feedback is essential, and this includes bottom-up feedback, in which the team also analyse the management, and the areas that could be improved.
+- Reflection and Evaluation – As professionals, each person is responsible for reflecting upon their own practice and using this to evaluate how they can move forward.
+The management team also need to recognise how they could improve.
+Feedback is essential, and this includes bottom-up feedback, in which the team also analyse the management and the areas that could be improved.

 Can conflict always be resolved?

 The short answer to this question is no. On occasion, conflict may occur which cannot be easily resolved and keeping the members of staff on the same team is just likely to cause further issues in the future.
 Whilst conflict resolution is the key goal here, it is not always possible and management may need to change people’s job roles if there is a clash.
 Moreover, if the conflict is considered to be a result of discrimination or harassment, further action may need to be taken.